 \section{Abstract}

-{ \textit{Context:} Singly-ionized carbon \cii is theorized to be the brightest emission line feature in star-forming galaxies, and hence an excellent tracer of the evolution of cosmic star formation.
-Archival maps from far-infrared and sub-millimeter surveys potentially contain the redshifted \ciiumns, hidden in the much-brighter continuum emission.
+{ \textit{Context:} Singly ionized carbon \cii is theorized to be the brightest emission line feature in star-forming galaxies, and hence an excellent tracer of the evolution of cosmic star formation.
+Archival maps from far-infrared and submillimeter surveys potentially contain the redshifted \ciiumns, hidden in the much-brighter continuum emission.

 \textit{Aim:} We present a search for aggregate \ciium line emission across the predicted peak of star formation history by tomographically stacking a high-completeness galaxy catalog on broadband deep maps of the COSMOS field and constraining residual excess emission after subtracting the continuum spectral energy distribution (SED).